-US prosecutors get indictment against Wikileaks' Assange
+US prosecutors get indictment against WikiLeaks' Assange

-WASHINGTON (REUTERS) - American prosecutors have obtained a sealed indictment against Wikileaks founder Julian Assange, whose website published thousands of classified US government documents, a US federal court document showed on Thursday (Nov 15).
+WASHINGTON • US prosecutors have obtained a sealed indictment against WikiLeaks founder Julian Assange, whose website published thousands of classified US government documents.

-The document, which prosecutors say was filed by mistake, asks a judge to seal documents in a criminal case unrelated to Assange, and carries markings indicating it was originally filed in US District Court in Alexandria, Virginia in August.
+A US federal court document on Thursday, which prosecutors say was filed by mistake, asks a judge to seal papers in a criminal case unrelated to Assange, and carries markings indicating it was originally filed in the US District Court in Alexandria, Virginia in August.

 A source familiar with the matter said the document was initially sealed but unsealed this week for reasons that are unclear at the moment.

-US officials had no comment on the disclosure in the document about a sealed indictment of Assange.
-It is unclear what charges Assange faces.
+US officials had no comment on the disclosure in the document about a sealed indictment.

-But Mr Joshua Stueve, a spokesman for the prosecutors' office which filed the document that was unsealed, told Reuters, "The court filing was made in error.
-That was not the intended name for this filing."
+The document is part of an unrelated criminal case involving a 29-year-old man charged with enticing a 15-year-old girl.
+In that case, the judge wrote in a detention memo that the defendant, Seitu Sulayman Kokayi, "has had a substantial interest in terrorist acts".

-Reuters was unable to immediately reach Assange or his lawyers to seek comment.
+But Mr Joshua Stueve, a spokesman for the prosecutors' office which filed the document that was unsealed, said: "The court filing was made in error."

 Prosecutors sought to keep the charges confidential until after Assange's arrest, the document shows, saying the move was essential to ensure he did not evade or avoid arrest and extradition in the case.